Cost of LivingUpdated May 2026

 How does Fayetteville compare to other south cities?

-Among southern cities in our database, Fayetteville ranks near the middle for cost of living.
+Among southern cities in our database, Fayetteville ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Rogers and Springfield.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Fayetteville?